Brunello/server-configuration/Mail-Server.md

 Install and configure Postfix as an MTA
 =======================================

-Youo will need a fully-qualified domain name and properly set domain name.
+Youo will need a fully-qualified domain name and a properly configures `hosts` file.

 Install Postfix: